 You are in a partnership.
 It’s important that you both feel heard and that you both feel equal in the relationship.
 You don’t want to feel miserable in your relationship, and you shouldn’t.
 If you find this isn’t enough, you can get help.
 You can talk to a professional, like myself.
 This is nothing to feel embarrassed about.
 Many couples are going through the exact same thing that you are going through.

-If you liked, 6 Ways Money Causes Problems In Your Relationship.
-Go to Relationship Challenges, for more helpful tips to build happiness in your relationship.
+If you liked this article, then go to Relationship Challenges, for more helpful tips to build happiness in your relationship.

 Lianne Avila is a Marriage & Family Therapist helping couples in San Mateo, CA who are looking to rebuild a close emotional connection and get their relationship back on track.
 Please subscribe to Lianne’s free newsletter on www.LessonsforLove.com to learn more about her services and expertise.